ObamiumLive/ObamiumLive/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on: something...
-- 🌱 I’m currently learning: javascript
+- 🌱 I’m currently learning: java
 - 👯 I’m looking to collaborate on: nothing
 - 🤔 I’m looking for help with: nothing
 - 💬 Ask me about: I don't know